Darryl Lenox: Career

 Vancouver newspaper The Georgia Straight described Lenox's comedy as "part philosophical, part therapeutic, part inspirational."
-His inspirations included Richard Pryor, George Carlin, Chris Rock, and Dave Chapelle, as well as Seattle comic Rod Long and Canadian comic Brent Butt.
+His inspirations included Richard Pryor, George Carlin, Chris Rock, and Dave Chappelle, as well as Seattle comic Rod Long and Canadian comic Brent Butt.

 He moved to Vancouver in 1994.
 The tone of his comedy shifted when he found that jokes about American racial issues were often lost on Canadian audiences.
 He became entrenched in the Vancouver comedy scene, including mentoring then-13-year-old Seth Rogen, who later said that Lenox was a crucial influence on his film Superbad; Lenox narrated the story in the audio version of Rogen's memoir Year Book.
 He was kicked out of Canada in 2005 for an alleged work permit violation, but returned in 2010 after the issue was determined to have been a mistake.

 Lenox headlined regularly at comedy clubs and festivals across the United States, Canada, the United Kingdom, and Australia.
 Lenox was the winner of the Seattle International Comedy Competition in 1999.
 He won second place at both the 2000 San Francisco Comedy Competition and the 2006 Boston Comedy Festival.
 He also performed at SXSW, Winnipeg Comedy Festival, Great American Comedy Festival, Montreal's Just for Laughs Festival, HBO U.S. Comedy Arts Festival, Chicago Comedy Festival, Foolproof Northwest Comedy Arts Festival, Puget Sound Naval Shipyard Comedy Challenge, and Vancouver Comedy Festival.

 His television appearances included Conan O'Brien's Conan, The Late Late Show with Craig Ferguson, BET's ComicView, A&E’s Evening at the Improv, Comedy Central Presents, Live at Gotham, and Jamie Foxx’s Laffapalooza.
 He was a celebrity judge twice on Canadian series Get Cooking With the Stars.

 In 2013, he was interviewed on Marc Maron's podcast WTF with Marc Maron.

 In 2022, Lenox appeared on an episode of This American Life to discuss how going blind shifted his trust in strangers.
 The appearance led to a book deal, which he was working on before his death.

 Lenox was a guest panelist six times on Canadian radio comedy show The Debaters.

 He wrote and performed a one-man show, DNA, at several festivals; it won the Vancouver Fringe Festival’s Best New Play award.
 HBO expressed interest in turning DNA into a sitcom.

 In 2019, Lenox founded the entertainment company Ellison Rains.